eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 Vijay Gurbani [started](https://mailarchive.ietf.org/arch/msg/edm/1AV0yGy5cetLjmP6aOu0xyD2kHE/) the discussion that inspired this effort.

-Robert Spark highlighted a [datatracker mechanism](https://mailarchive.ietf.org/arch/msg/wgchairs/DA-fWpq_nsy_5kPhJEheBlyaaqI/) to add a reference to a GitHub repository or organization using the `github_repo` or `github_org` tag, respectively.
+Robert Sparks highlighted a [datatracker mechanism](https://mailarchive.ietf.org/arch/msg/wgchairs/DA-fWpq_nsy_5kPhJEheBlyaaqI/) to add a reference to a GitHub repository or organization using the `github_repo` or `github_org` tag, respectively.

 Martin Thompson created the [i-d-template](https://github.com/martinthomson/i-d-template) repository can be used to setup a GitHub repository for an I-D.